Table of Contents

 This smoothie is good in the fridge for about 3 days in a sealed container.

 However, it’s important to note that it will not maintain its consistency!
-Blend with a little ice to get the smoothie consistency again.
+Add a little ice to get the consistency back to normal after this vegan smoothie has been frozen.

 Smoothie can be frozen for up to three months.